emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 introduced.

 2.18 is light on changes because we want the final release of the 2.x cycle to be as stable and battle-tested as possible.
-2.8 is an LTS candidate, which means after six weeks it will be promoted to an LTS release.
+2.18 is an LTS candidate, which means that after six weeks it will be promoted to an LTS release.
 As an LTS release it will receive bug fixes until Ember 3.5 is released and security patches until Ember 3.9 is released.